 - Enable SSL support. - Confirm that HTTPS traffic is passing through Content Gateway. - Verify that clients are not receiving certificate errors in the browser.
 If they are, see these instructions on installing the Internal Root CA. - Test by accessing several sites that are commonly used in your organization. - Test by using HTTPS-based applications that are commonly used in your organization.
-See these articles for information about common problems. - Dropped HTTPS connections - Websites that have difficulty transiting Content Gateway - Send a representative sample of traffic into the test environment with the objective of uncovering as many HTTPS traffic problems as possible.

-• When the environment is stable, proceed to Enabling the CVE with only the CRL check enabled.
+See these articles for information about common problems. - Dropped HTTPS connections - Websites that have difficulty transiting Content Gateway - Send a representative sample of traffic into the test environment with the objective of uncovering as many HTTPS traffic problems as possible. - When the environment is stable, proceed to Enabling the CVE.

-Enabling the CVE with only the CRL check enabled
+Enabling the CVE

-Now that SSL support is on and stable, enable the CVE with only CRL checking enabled.
+Now that SSL support is on and stable, with Deny self-signed certificates and Verify entire certificate chain enabled, enable the CVE with CRL checking enabled.
 The CRL check is an essential certificate verification check that rarely fails in error.